kingsdigitallab/tabmatch/README.md

 * **table**: the name of the input file the name was found
 * **row_index**: the index of the row the name was found

+# 4. Format of the input files

+The input files are ODS (.ods) workbooks.
+Only the first spreadsheet in each file is read by the tool.
+Others are ignored.

+Each spreadsheet must have the following columns:
+* The standardised name: 'FIRST NAME (STANDARDISE)', 'LAST NAME (STANDARDISE)', 'FATHER’S NAME (STANDARDISE)'
+* The transcribed name: 'FIRST NAME', 'LAST NAME', 'FATHER’S NAME'